 MaGestic Film masters DCPs in 2K, 4K, 2D, 3D and HFR, for in-theatre advertisments, independent filmakers and large distributions.
+Since 2015 is in the official Digital Cinema Naming Convention list and accredited as qualified company for creation a management of DCPs and KDM keys.

 WHAT IS A DCP?